microsoft/MSLab/Scenarios/VMFleet/readme.md

 ![](/Scenarios/VMFleet/Screenshots/VMFleet_Step3.png)

 Will also ask you for VHD with windows server (it will inject answer file and create users\administrator folder, so vmfleet will be able to use it).
 I recommend copying VHD there before deployment - just mount toolsVHD, copy and eject.
 **Make sure you use different VHD than for cluster nodes.
-See known issues in the bottom**
+See known issues in the bottom** You can create another VHD with CreateParentDisk.ps1 located in tools folder.

 ![](/Scenarios/VMFleet/Screenshots/VMFleet_Step4.png)